This field is for validation purposes and should be left unchanged.

 Buoyed, my great uncle intensified his search, which ultimately led to a 2018 book In the Light of a Notebook: The Story of Mustafa Arif Efendi from Thessaloniki.
 My great-great-grandfather’s diary, penned in an elegant Ottoman script, did much more than help us trace our genealogy—it enabled us to understand who we were beneath the veneer of our modern-day identities.

 The diary became a portal into my family’s roots, and a personal revelation.
 Wait, what?
 I’m part Jewish??
-My family had never been devout Muslims; we hadn’t gone to Friday prayers or fasted during Ramadan, so this bit of news might have only a limited impact on my faith habits and traditions.
-But being a citizen of Turkey, a Muslim-majority country known for opposing Israel, did this mean some of my social and political views should change?
+My family had never been devout Muslims; we hadn’t gone to Friday prayers or fasted during Ramadan, so this news would have limited impact on my faith habits and traditions.
+In addition, as a global citizen I believe in keeping social and political views free from the influence of national and religious conflicts.
+My understanding of my Jewish heritage remains firm and separate from these broader issues.

-I’d have to give it some thought.
-About my Jewishness, at least, I knew where I stood.
+About my Jewishness, I also knew where I stood.
 I do have Jewish blood, but through my dad’s side, not my mum’s.
 Jewish tradition traces Jewish lineage through the mother, so I would never be officially a Jew.
 Although by blood, I am part Jewish.

 Istanbul